 Here are a few tactics to keeping these promoters engaged:

-- Comment – Sometimes all you have to do is reply or comment to a brand advocate.
-If it’s on a blog post, try to swing by and tell them thank you.
+- Comment – Sometimes all you have to do is reply or post a comment to a brand advocate.
+If it’s on a blog post, try to swing by to thank them.
 Be specific in your compliment to demonstrate that you actually read what they wrote.

-- Email – About once every two months you should send a personal email to one of your brand advocates.
-Let them know you really appreciate their support and couldn’t do what you were doing without them.
+- Email – About once every two months, you should send a personal email to one of your brand advocates.
+Let them know you really appreciate their support and couldn’t do what you are doing without them.

 - Promoter of the week – Create a contest where each week you highlight someone who has been sharing a lot of your content.
 It’s really important that you explain why they are your “Promoter of the week.”
 Be specific.
 Say something like “She retweeted 3 of my posts, commented on 15 Facebook posts and re-shared two Google+ posts.”
-When people see there is a value to what they share, you are likely to encourage more of that behavior.
+When people see there is a value to their sharing, you are likely to encourage more of that behavior.

 Step #3: Find out what motivates them

 Here’s a surprising statistic for you: brand advocates are 83% more likely to share information than your average user.
 In fact, more than half of these brand advocates look at sharing as relaxation.

 If you look at some of the other responses on that chart, you’ll see other things that motivate them.
 For example: